dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 &nbsp;

-This is clearly not what is happening in our case, but to undersand it we need to find out how and when _createSummary()_ method is called.
+This is clearly not what is happening in our case, but to understand it we need to find out how and when _createSummary()_ method is called.

 &nbsp;